Sysco partners with The Hartford to administer leave of absence requests and disability claims.

 To request a leave or start a Short-term Disability claim, call 1-800-55-SYSCO and say “Leave.”
 If the need for leave is foreseeable, you must call at least 30 days before the leave begins.
 You will be connected to a Hartford representative who can explain your options and the process.

-You may receive pay while on leave, depending on the paid time off you have available and your eligibility for disability benefits or workers’ compensation.
+You may receive pay while on leave, depending on the paid time off you have available and your eligibility for paid leave benefits.

-If you are on a job-protected leave (FMLA or ADAAA), you may continue your group insurance benefits as long as you continue paying your share of the premiums.
-If your leave is unpaid, you’ll receive a letter from the Sysco Benefits Center explaining how you can pay your premiums.
+If you are on a job-protected leave (FMLA or ADAAA), you may continue your Sysco group insurance benefits as long as you continue paying your share of the premiums.
+If your leave is not paid throughSysco, you’ll receive a letter from the Sysco Benefits Center explaining how you can pay your premiums.

 Having a baby is an exciting time in your life and a major health event.
 That’s why Sysco wants to help birth mothers take the time they need to rest and recover after childbirth.
-Starting January 1, 2018, all birth mothers will be provided with six (6) weeks of leave with full pay after the birth of their child.
-Pregnancy leaves will be concurrent with short-term disability as well as FMLA leave.
+All birth mothers are provided with six weeks of leave with full pay after the birth of their child.
+Pregnancy leaves are concurrent with Short-term Disability as well as FMLA leave.

 When your family grows with an adoption, Sysco wants to give you time for the adoption process and to welcome your new family member.
-Starting January 1, 2018, all parents of an adopted child will be provided with six (6) weeks of leave with full pay during the adoption process.
-Adoption leaves will be concurrent with FMLA leave the associate chooses to take.
-If both you and your spouse work at Sysco, you can split the six (6) weeks of paid leave.
+All parents of an adopted child are provided with six weeks of leave with full pay during the adoption process.
+Adoption leaves are concurrent with FMLA leave the associate chooses to take.
+If both you and your spouse work at Sysco, you can split the six weeks of paid leave.